4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 | Wide Lens Principle to avoid product failures | :white_check_mark: |

 # Lecture: Business Canvas Workbook
+> [!NOTE]
+> CustSeg, CustStruct, CustReg, ValProp, KeyResc, KeyAct, KeyPrtnr, CHNL, , RvStrm,
 ## 🧩 9 Building Blocks
 - ### 1.
 Customer Segments
 	- Defines the different people or organizations the business serves.
 		- Mass market, niche market, segmented, diversified, multi-sided platforms
 		- Key questions: Who are our most important customers?
 What are their demographics, needs, and behaviors?
+- ### 4.
+Customer Relationships
+	- Describes the type of relationships with customer segments.
+		- Types: Personal assistance, self-service, automated services, communities, co-creation
+		- Key questions: What relationships are expected?
+How are they integrated with the rest of our model?
 - ### 2.
 Value Propositions
 	- Describes the bundle of products/services that create value for a segment.
 		- Types: Newness, performance, customization, getting the job done, design, brand/status, price, cost/risk reduction, accessibility, convenience